 The course is ideal if you have an interest in economic issues with a focus on their social and environmental consequences, but you don't need to have completed a previous degree in economics.

 - Study topics ranging from the value of ecosystem services to managing an economy without growth.

-- Learn analytical tools such as input-output analysis and system dynamics modelling.
+- Learn analytical tools such as input-output analysis and dynamic system modelling.

 - Gain skills that are in demand by organisations ranging from government and academia to international NGOs and social enterprises, and have access to career opportunities through our vibrant alumni community.

 - Potentially carry-out your research dissertation project with a partner organisation.
 This collaborative arrangement is designed to help you to deliver research that generates a real-world impact, while at the same time creating high employment prospects.
 Please see the Career Opportunities section for a list of organisations you could possibly partner with.